Grove at Grand Bay Garden

 Timeless elegance through material and planting selections, the Gardens at Grove at Grand Bay seamlessly melds modern construction with the surrounding historic village community of Coconut Grove. … Read More

-The project and corresponding gardens have brought tremendous attention to Coconut Grove, defining a level of quality for all future developments in the Miami area.
-Large legacy trees on the site not only provide tremendous areas of shade, but also, blur the lines between what is old and new.
-Installation of the gardens have acted as a catalyst, sparking conversation about future landscape improvements throughout the neighborhood.
-Uplifting and iconic, the Gardens at Grove at Grand Bay will enhance the village experience, graciously shading the ample public and pedestrian experiences with park-like amenities.
+The project and corresponding gardens have brought tremendous attention to Coconut Grove, further defining a level of quality for future developments in the Miami area.
+Large legacy trees on the site not only provide immense areas of shade but also, blur the lines between what is old and new.
+Installation of the gardens has acted as a catalyst, sparking conversation about future landscape improvements throughout the neighborhood.
+Uplifting and iconic, the gardens at Grove at Grand Bay enhance the village experience, graciously shading the ample public and pedestrian experiences with park-like amenities.

 Year of Completion

 Desimone Consulting Engineers; HNGS Engineers; VSN Engineering, Inc.; O'Brien Lighting, Inc.; Aquadynamics Design Group, Inc.